shivammehta25/Match-TTSG/README.md

 </script>

-## Stimuli from the evaluation test
+## Example stimuli from the evaluation

 ### Speech-only evaluation